- Meet the Department

 Property and Evidence

-The Department's evidence technician is carefully trained in the intake, processing, storage, preservation, inventory, release and destruction of evidence related to criminal activity as well as found property and items held for safekeeping.
+The department's evidence technician is carefully trained in the intake, processing, storage, preservation, inventory, release and destruction of evidence related to criminal activity as well as found property and items held for safekeeping.
 Additional responsibilities include purchasing supplies and equipment for officers and staff, and maintaining equipment inventory records.

 The patrol section is commanded by the deputy chief whose primary responsibility is to provide general management direction and control for that section.
 The patrol section consists of uniformed patrol, marine services, and the harbormaster.

-The Department's patrol officers respond to calls for service 24 hours a day, 7 days a week in the community, maintaining peace and order by protecting life and property through impartial enforcement of federal, state and local laws.
+The department's patrol officers respond to calls for service 24 hours a day, 7 days a week in the community, maintaining peace and order by protecting life and property through impartial enforcement of federal, state and local laws.
 Patrol officers also address criminal activity, conduct traffic collision investigations, direct traffic in congested areas and during emergency situations, identify and eliminate safety hazards, serve search and arrest warrants, issue traffic citations and infractions, and investigate crime scenes.
-Patrol officers generally perform their duties using police vehicles, but may conduct walking beats, and have bicycles and motorcycles available for patrolling congested areas and parks.
+Officers generally perform their duties using police vehicles, but may conduct walking beats, and have bicycles and motorcycles available for patrolling congested areas and parks.

-With 53 miles of rugged shoreline surrounding our community, the Department's marine services unit is a critical component of public safety.
+With 53 miles of rugged shoreline surrounding our community, the department's marine services unit is a critical component of public safety.

 Our primary vessel is a well-equipped 33-foot SAFE Boat capable of carrying 18 passengers.
 The vessel, referred to as M8, features high definition imaging sonar, radar, a chart plotter, an encrypted Automatic Identification System, a micro-ROV (remotely operated vehicle), radiation detection equipment, 2 VHF radios, collision and depth alarms, and an on-board computer with thermal imaging capability.
 The vessel and its crew operate with several core missions in mind; namely search and rescue, vessel assistance, recreational boating enforcement, environmental response, and assistance to other agencies such as the Washington Department of Fish and Wildlife, the U.S Coast Guard, Washington State Ferries and the Department of Homeland Security.
 The vessel primarily conducts operations in the jurisdictional waters surrounding Bainbridge Island, but occasionally leaves the immediate area when emergency assistance is requested by other agencies.